jaypeng2015/cloudinary-to-s3/README.md

 Go to AWS console, choose `Step Functions` to find the state machine and simply start an execution.

 Watch the state machine running or AFK until the job is done.

+### After the process

+Don’t forget to check the Dead Letter Queue to see if there is any failure caused by unexpected errors.